 If the injured person's shoulder pain does not resolve in a short period of time, it is likely a serious injury.
 A person suffering from lingering shoulder pain following a vaccination should see their primary care physician as soon as possible.
 The primary doctor will likely refer the injured person to an orthopedic doctor who specializes in shoulder injuries.
 In order to diagnose the injury, the orthopedic doctor will often order an MRI of the shoulder to be done.
 MRI's are the most effective testing method when it comes to diagnosing shoulder injuries.
 The MRI may show inflammation, fluid collection, or swelling.
 After the orthopedic reviews the MRI, they can prescribe a specific course of therapy for the shoulder injury.

-In mild cases, the patient will recover fully after a course of physical therapy.
+In mild cases, a medical professional will usually prescribe a course of nonsteroidal anti-inflammatory drugs.
+If the injured person is still suffering from a limited range of motion, a course of physical therapy will be recommended.
 Physical therapy will usually be prescribed two to three (2-3) times per week for a course of around three (3) months.
-If physical therapy is not beneficial, the orthopedic doctor may recommend corticosteroid injections.
+If physical therapy is not beneficial, an orthopedic surgeon may recommend corticosteroid injections.
 These steroid injections, also known as Cortisone shots, have the ability to relieve inflammation in some instances.
-In severe cases, surgery may be necessary.
-The damage could be substantial enough to require removal of the bursa or repair of ruptured tendons.
+In severe cases, other treatment options include surgery.
+The damage to the shoulder capsule or subacromial bursa could be substantial enough to require removal of the bursa or repair of ruptured tendons.

 How to file a vaccine shoulder injury lawsuit